SamehEtman/SOLID-Principles-JS/Open Closed Principle/ReadMe.md

 Software entities should be open for extension, but closed for modification.

 # Problem statement :
-Say we need to make class **Product** which have some proprities of the poduct like its name , color and size.
+Say we need to make class **Product** which have some proprities of the product like its name , color and size.
 We also need to make a **filter** to filter these products by size , color , name or combination of the three.

 # Abstraction :